blendereru/DormGO/README.md

 # DormGO Server

-DormGO Server is the backend API for DormGO, DormGO is a mobile application that helps users save on transportation costs by connecting people traveling to the same destination.
-Users can coordinate and share rides by subscribing to the post, allowing them to split expenses and make travel more affordable and convenient.
+DormGO Server is the backend API for DormGO, which powers a mobile application that helps users save on transportation costs by connecting people traveling to the same destination.
+Users can coordinate and share rides by subscribing to posts, allowing them to split expenses and make travel more affordable and convenient.

 This repository contains only the server-side (.NET) code.

----

 ## Features